My husband and I regularly plan road trips involving 10–12-hour drives, and some of our expertise and experience is gathered here.

 Long drives can take you to some pretty awesome places that airplanes can't get you to, and driving is often cheaper than flying.
 If you have friends or family or see interesting things along the route of your drive, it's easy to stop, visit, and take pictures.
 What plane lets you do that?

 The problem is that sitting in the car for 6, 8, 10 hours or more quickly becomes boring and uncomfortable, especially if you're traveling with kids.
-My husband and I regularly plan road trips involving 10 to 12 hours of driving, and some of our expertise and experience is gathered here.
+My husband and I regularly plan road trips involving 10 to 12 hours of driving, and I've gathered some of our expertise and experience in this article.
 I hope these tips and ideas for surviving long drives help make your next road trip a success!

 save money, control what you eat